MongoExpUser/Popular-Nodejs-Libraries-for-Data-Driven-AI-Applications/README.md

 ## Popular NodeJS Libraries for Developing Data-Driven AI Applications

 ### Purpose: Data-Driven AI Applications Development
-- The links below are provided as <strong>references</strong> and <strong>guides</strong> for designing and implementing Data-Driven AI Applications with NodeJS.
+- The links below are provided as <strong>references</strong> and <strong>guides</strong> for designing, implementing and documenting Data-Driven AI Applications with NodeJS.

 ## Data Analytics